 Peach Tree Winter Care

 Protecting peach trees over winter with a canopy works best on smaller trees.
 The practice involves using polypropylene covers for brief periods.
-Erecting a framework over the small tree and tying over the cover can provide short term protection.
+Erecting a framework over the small tree and tying over the cover can provide short-term protection.
 Even the use of burlap or blankets will help protect tender new growth and buds from an overnight freeze.
 Remove the covering during the day so the plant can receive sun and air.
 Professional growers in orchard situations sprinkle trees with water when temperatures get below 45 degrees F. (7 C.).
 They also use anti-transpirants and growth regulators to slow down bud break and enhance dormancy and the cold hardiness of buds.
 This is not practical for the home grower, but the old blanket trick should work fine for protecting peach trees over winter if you apply it before a heavy freeze.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."